astral-fate/font-and-line-details-/README.md

 # font-and-line-details-

-to use fonts and lines, we first have ti import some java libraries, mainly
+to use fonts and lines, we first have t import some java libraries, mainly

-iimport java.awt.font.FontRenderContext;
+             import java.awt.font.FontRenderContext;

 then we do the work.
 By the work i mean defining a new object, as we were doing with shapes and lines, but this time with fonts.

 Defining a font be like

-Font nameofthefont = new Font("style", "type, Font.BOLD/ITALIC, ETC", 60//size;
+                  Font nameofthefont = new Font("name", "type, Font.BOLD/ITALIC, ETC", 60//size);

 then if we want to asing a context of our font then we do, so the g2 can draw it we code: